*A. A. Jenkins, PhD (Chair)—mild/moderate disabilities, content strategies, inclusive education, collaboration

 Advising of students in the BEd and PBSPED programs is the responsibility of the Office of Student Academic Services (OSAS), College of Education.
 Students should meet regularly with their OSAS academic advisor.

-Upon acceptance into a special education program, students are assigned to a special education faculty advisor or cohort coordinator.
-Advisors/coordinators review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
-Advisors/coordinators may accept previous course work on an individual basis.
-Advisors/coordinators have the responsibility of reviewing and individualizing students' programs to complement their needs.
-Advisors/coordinators ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
+Upon acceptance into a special education program, students are assigned to a special education faculty coordinator.
+Coordinators review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
+Coordinators may accept previous course work on an individual basis.
+Coordinators have the responsibility of reviewing and individualizing students' programs to complement their needs.
+Coordinators ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
 Given this responsibility, advisors may require additional course work and/or practicum experience for certain students.
-Changes made in students' programs must be approved by their advisors.
+Changes made in students' programs must be approved by their coordinators.

 Student Council for Exceptional Children (SCEC)